WouterVanBeijnum/Source-Generators/labs/1. Hello source generator/1-hello-source-generator.md

 Execute a final build to verify the configuration is correct and all components are functioning as expected.

-## 2. Implement the Source Generator
+## 2. Implement the source generator

 ### 2.1.
 Generator Implementation